lizard-buzzard/spring-security-user-registration/README.md

 Some bugs fixed.

 ## --Commit-47-- ##
 Few bugs were fixed.
-Improvements on html pages regarding the user's transition scenarios between pages and the html pages layout were done.
+Improvements on the HTML pages regarding the user's navigation scenarios between pages.
+Also the HTML pages layout were done.

 ## --Commit-48-- ##
 The "stars" after the labels on templates/registration.html were added.

 ## --Commit-49-- ##
-Some improvements on the html pages.
+Some improvements on the HTML pages were made.

 ## --Commit-50-- ##
 On the login.html page the language selector made in the form of the dropdown list (class="nav-item dropdown").